Buying golf drivers can be a PITA, especially if you don't know what you want or need. With this "ultimate guide", you're going to learn:

 I mentioned quickly in older posts (OK… not so quickly) that I don’t care what kind of clubhead you want to use.
 There are tests others have done with models within a five-year time frame or brands v. brands, and all that; there is little difference between them.

-Let me tell you this: I’ve played enough golf drivers to know that, outside of those that didn’t fit my swing, the performance came down to me.
+Let me tell you this: I’ve played golf for a long time.
+Played a whole bunch of drivers.
+Outside of those that didn’t fit my swing, the performance came down to me.

 Sure, some sound different, and that can be a deal-breaker for some.
 The SQ and Ablaze both had a very tinny “PANG!” when I hit it.
-Out of all of them, the XF, F6 and Smooth were probably the best sounding to my ears.
+The XF, F6 and Smooth were probably the best sounding to my ears.

 So why are some people seeing differences in drivers?
 The answer: how it’s fit to their swing: